Zhouying JIN

 Chapter Two: Historical Antecedents of Soft Technology

-Chapter Three: The Characteristics and Classifications of Soft Technology
+Chapter Three: Soft Technology and Technological Competitiveness

 Chapter Four: Soft Technology and Innovation

-Chapter Five: Soft-Tech Industries—Industrial Innovation of Soft Technology
+Chapter Five: Soft-Tech Industries

-Postscript: The Principles for Development in the Twenty-first Century
+Postscript: The Principles for Development in the Twenty-first Century - Harmony, Balance, and Coexistence

 About The Author